HOW IT WORKS

 Cliff Martin was born and raised in Northfield MN.
 He works as an organizer with Young Peoples Action Coalition organizing high school students across MN.
 He is starting sustainable farm in the spring of 2017 and works as a cooperative business developer on the side.
 He loves Star Wars, anything Star Wars.

 Bailey Shatz-Akin is a Minneapolis native and recent Northfield transplant.
-She loves answering your emails and picking up compost on warm, sunny days!
-Since childhood, she’s been excited to learn about the science behind environmental problems and solutions.
-In her free time, she’ll be crocheting or going for long bike rides.
+They love answering your emails and picking up compost on warm, sunny days!
+Since childhood, they’ve been excited to learn about the science behind environmental problems and solutions.
+In their free time, they’ll be crocheting or going for long bike rides.